Kids working in the piles of rock and chrome.

-For many in Bulqize—a grey and dusty town about a four hour drive northeast of Albania’s capital Tirana—it’s all about survival.
+For many in Bulqize – a grey and dusty town about a four hour drive northeast of Albania’s capital Tirana – it’s all about survival.
 There are not that many jobs available and you take whatever work you can get.
 One job opportunity is found outside of the city’s chromium mines in the piles of rock that have been dug out when new tunnels and shafts have been excavated.
-Sifting through the rubble for pickings of chromite, Violeta Koci and day laborers like her can earn the equivalent $3.00 or $4.00 a day.
+Sifting through the rubble for pickings of chromite, Violeta Koci and day labourers like her can earn the equivalent £1.80 or £2.40 a day.
 On a good day, that is.

-”We get about 20 Lek [$0.40] for every pound of pure chromite we collect,” says eight-year-old Shpendi Lloshi, who is busy rummaging through the rubble looking for remains of the black gleaming mineral.
+”We get about 40 Lek [23p] for every kilo of pure chromite we collect” says eight-year-old Shpendi Lloshi, who is busy rummaging through the rubble looking for remains of the black gleaming mineral.

 Violeta Koci, 23 years old and six months pregnant.

 Once a booming mining town, Bulqize sits on one of the largest chromium reserves in the world.
 Since they first opened in the late 1940s, these mines have supplied roughly 18 million tonnes of chromium, an important metal in the production of stainless steel.
 This was the backbone of Albania’s economy during the country’s half-century of communist rule.